ArtemGontar/agentsgang-landing/archive/IMPLEMENTATION_SUMMARY.md

-# ProtoHive Landing Page Implementation Summary
+# AgentsGang Landing Page Implementation Summary

 ## ✅ Completed Implementation

-I have successfully implemented a complete, production-ready landing page for ProtoHive based on the provided specifications.
+I have successfully implemented a complete, production-ready landing page for AgentsGang based on the provided specifications.
 Here's what has been delivered:

 ### 🎨 Design Implementation
 - **Pixel-perfect execution** following the visual design specification